MatthijsKamstra/haxejs/20build/example.md

 again check the Haxe manual [other-global-arguments](https://haxe.org/manual/compiler-usage.html# other-global-arguments)

-And I will heightlight a couple that are very usefull and why
+And I will highlight a couple that are very useful and why

 - `-dce` <std|full|no> Set the Dead Code Elimination mode (default std).